Eliot-Roxbergh/tillitis_hello/tkey_authentication.md

 This was just a proof-of-concept, you might also need to do the following:

-- Create a ssh-agent socket at system start.
-(TODO!)
+- Create a ssh-agent socket at system start: Run `make install` in the tkey-apps repo, which creates a new systemd service (see their tkey-ssh-agent.service.tmpl)

 - PAM config: Use pam-ssh-agent-auth for the service you'd like, such as /etc/pam.d/login for system login. \
 I'd assume that you'd either (e.g.) put the module line above the "@include common-password" line in /etc/pam.d/login, \